 High-touch onboarding tools

 High-touch onboarding tools are best for complex onboarding processes, highly technical tools, or for high-paying customers expecting a personalized experience.
+They prioritize collaboration and communication and offer a hands-on approach to onboarding.

 Here are some examples of companies that would benefit from a high-touch onboarding tool: